Beauty Q&A: How Can I Dye My Curly Hair at Home?

 By: Sarah Ferguson | Makeup.com by L'Oréal

-If you have curly hair, you know that when it comes to styling and maintaining it, it plays by its own set of rules.
-Though curly hair can be challenging at times, once you understand how to work with it, there’s not much you can’t do.
+If you have curly hair, you know that it plays by its own set of rules when it comes to styling and maintenance.
+Though curly hair can take a little extra time and energy at times, once you understand how to work with it, there’s not much you can’t do.
 Take dyeing your own hair, for example.
-Doing this on curly hair can be intimidating, but when equipped with the right tips and tricks, you can totally achieve a flawless dye job.
-Here, Jonathan Colombini, L'Oréal Paris celebrity hairstylist, explains what you should know before using box dye on your curls.
+Coloring curly hair at home (or any hair type, for that matter!) can be intimidating, but when equipped with the right tips and tricks, you can totally achieve a flawless dye job.
+Here, L'Oréal Paris celebrity hairstylist Jonathan Colombini explains what you should know before using box dye on your curls.

 He also suggests following the dye job with a moisturizing mask.
-One that we like to use post-dye is the Garnier Fructis Nourishing Treat 1 Minute Hair Mask + Coconut Extract.
+We love the Redken All Soft Mega Curls Hydramelt Leave-In Treatment and the Carol’s Daughter Goddess Strength Cocoon Hydrating Hair Mask.
 Then, to maintain your color and the integrity of your curls, Colombini recommends using a color-safe shampoo and conditioner like the L'Oréal Paris EverCurl Hydracharge Sulfate-Free Shampoo.

 How to Choose a Hair Dye for Curly Hair